-.
-Summary
+4. Summary

+A key feature of this protocol is that the transect is the analysis unit and individual plots are pseudo-replicates within a transect (Hurlbert, 1984).
+It is not wise to treat the individual plots as analysis units because they may not be independent due to transect-specific factors (such as aspect) that affect all of the plots within the transect simultaneously.
+If plots are treated as the analysis unit, then typically, the residual variation is underestimated, reported standard errors of estimates are too small, and reported p-values are too small leading to too many false positive results.

 There are several measures that can be monitored over time.
 Among the simplest are simple averages of total % cover or plot-level species richness.

 Species richness is one of many measures of diversity.
 Recent work has places it and other measures on a continuum where the effective number of species (also called the Hill number) is a more sensible measure of diversity.
 This can account for both the relative abundance of species and also their functional similarity.
 The latter (the Z matrix above) needs to be developed to effectively use these newer methods for diversity.